zaimzahisham/newmedica/project-state.md

 ### 🟠 MEDIUM PRIORITY IMPROVEMENTS

-1.  **ARCHITECTURE DEVIATION**: Not feature-first structure
+1.  **ARCHITECTURE ALIGNMENT**: ✅ Feature-first refactoring complete.
-    *   All components in single `/components` directory
-    *   GEMINI.md / Warp.md specifies co-located components/hooks/schemas by feature
-    *   Should be: `/app/(dashboard)/profile/_components/`
+    *   The frontend architecture now follows the feature-first model as specified in GEMINI.md / Warp.md.
+    *   Feature-specific components are co-located with their pages, and shared components remain in `src/components`.

 2.  **INCOMPLETE FUNCTIONALITY**:
     *   Account details form doesn't submit to backend